Search for an item here.

 The DVD that I just received won't play.
 What's wrong?

 The cause of this can be due to the DVD or DVD player.
-Quite often the cause of this can be due to discs that have been handled incorrectly (i.e.. fingerprints or scratches on the read surface, discs forcibly removed from their casing causing cracks).
+Quite often the cause of this can be due to discs that have been handled incorrectly (i.e.. fingerprints or scratches on the read surface or discs forcibly removed from their casing causing cracks).
 It is most unusual for a disc to be faulty in any way when manufactured.
 There are rare instances of faulty batches which usually result in product recalls.
 It is therefore imperative that you check for any of these problems before contacting us.